 \subsection{Constrained subsolutions \& Main results}

-Notice that for any $w\in C^{1}(M,\R)$, there always exists a constant $c>0$ large enough, such that $w-c$ is a subsolution of \eqref{eq:hj}.
-Therefore, we are easy to get tons of subsolutions, which couldn't tell us any information about $\wt\cA$ yet.
-So we need a further selection in $\cS^-$.
+Notice that any $w\in C^{1}(M,\R)$ far smaller than $0$ can be a subsolution of \eqref{eq:hj}.
+Therefore, much of the elements in $\cS^-$ can't tell us any information about $\wt\cA$.
+For this purpose, we need a further selection in $\cS^-$.